 No attorney is needed.
 The letter won’t carry the legal weight of a will.

 8. List of important documents

 Make certain your family knows where to find everything you’ve prepared.
 Make a list of documents, including where each is stored.
-Include papers for life insurance policies, annuities, pension or retirement accounts, bank accounts, family records, divorce records, birth and adoption certificates, real estate deeds, stocks, bonds and mutual funds.
+Include papers for:

-Another item helpful for your heirs is a list of bills and accounts, including contact information and account numbers for each, so your representative can close and settle these accounts.
+Another item helpful for your heirs is a list of bills and accounts, including contact information and account numbers for each, so your representative can settle and close these accounts.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.